ChrisPaladino/PythonRPGUtilities/RPGCompanion/readme.md

 # RPG Dice Rolling Program Requirements
 ## Overview
 This Python program aims to provide a minimal, discrete, and efficient tool for RPG dice rolling, catering to office workers or individuals in constrained environments.
-It will focus initially on dice rolling functionality for Cortex (Tales of Xadia), with Starforged support as the next priority.
+It will focus initially on dice rolling functionality for a standard set of polyhedral dice with Cortex (Tales of Xadia), with Starforged support as the next priorities.
 ## Functional Requirements
 ### Core Features (MVP)
+- **Code Layout**
+   - Two distinct Python Files.
+GUI / Interface code should be in a separate Python File from the Logic / Processing file.
-1. **Dice Rolling:**
+- **Dice Rolling:**
-   - Support for standard RPG dice types: d4, d6, d8, d10, d12, d20, d100.
+	- Support for standard RPG dice types: d4, d6, d8, d10, d12, d20, d100
-   - Allow rolling odd dice (e.g., d2, Zocchi dice) and custom input formulas.
+	- Allow rolling odd dice (e.g., d2, Zocchi dice) and custom input formulas
+	- Allow rolling of Fudge/Fate dice
+	- Assume no number before the "d" to be "1", IE: d8 = 1d8; d4 = 1d4
-   - Enable users to input and roll custom formulas (e.g., `3d6+2`, `4d6 drop lowest`).
+	- Enable users to input and roll custom formulas
+- **Custom Formulas: Easy:**
+	- Multiple dice can be rolled without summing by separating them with a comma or semi-colon ie: 1d10, 1d10, 1d6 will roll two 10-sided, one 6-sided and show the results separately
+	- XdY: rolls X number of Y-sided dice and sums them, displaying the result
+	- XdY +/- Z: rolls X number of Y-sided dice, sums them and then adds or subtracts Z
+	- XdYkZh: Keep High: rolls X number of Y-sided dice, and keeps the highest Z of them, then sums and displays the result.
+(Note Z must be <= X)
+	- XdYkZl: Keep Low: rolls X number of Y-sided dice, and keeps the lowest Z of them, then sums and displays the result.
+(Note Z must be <= X)
+	- XdY!: Exploding: rolls X number of Y-sided dice, and if all X of them show the highest value (Y), re-roll XdY and add the new total to the sum, continue until the dice no longer explode
+	- Xdf: Fudge/Fate: rolls X number of Fudge Dice (a six-sided dice where two sides are "+", two sides are "-", and two sides are "0"), then sum and display
+	  - XdY>Z: Target Number: rolls X number of Y-sided dice, each die with a value > Z counts as 1 success, sum the successes and show the result
+- **Custom Formulas: Game-Specific:**
+	- (Format TBD): Starforged/Ironsworn: rolls two 10-sided challenge dice and one 6-sided action dice +/- Z, and compares the Action result (action dice +/- Z) against each of the Challenge dice.
+If Action beats both Challenge dice; show all the dice results and that's a Strong Hit.
+If Action beats ONE Challenge die; show all the dice results and that's a Weak Hit.
+If Action beats none of the Challenge dice; show all dice results and that's a MISS.
+	- XaYd: FU Dice: rolls X number of 6-sided Action dice and puts them in a list sorted high-roll to low-roll, and rolls Y number of 6-sided Danger dice and puts them in a list sorted high-roll to low-roll.
+		- If a Danger dice result also exists in the Action dice, then both of those dice are cancelled and cannot be used in the results.
+			- Note: if the Action Dice are [6, 4, 2, 2] and Danger Dice are [2, 1], then only one of the 2s is removed.
+The result would be: Action [6, 4, 2] and Danger [1]
+		- The highest remaining Action Die determines results: 6 = Strong Hit; 4-5 = Weak Hit; 2-3 = Miss
+			- Note: If 0 Action Dice remain, or if the highest Action Die is 1, then it's a BOTCH
+			- Note: If you get a Strong Hit, then each additional 6 is a Boon.
+You can have a (theoretical) unlimited number of boons on a roll
+* **Results**:
-   - Results should display in a scrollable text box with:
+	* Results should display in a scrollable text box with two buttons:
-     - **Clear** button to reset the output.
+		* **Clear** button to reset the output.
 		- **Copy** button to copy results to the clipboard.

-2. **Graphical Interface:**
+* **Graphical Interface:**
-   - Minimalist design using Python's TKinter library.
+	* Minimalist design using Python's TKinter library.
-   - Grid-based layout for control and scalability.
+	* Grid-based layout for control and scalability.
-   - Buttons for each supported dice type (d4, d6, etc.), represented with clickable dice images/icons.
+	* Buttons for each supported dice type (d4, d6, etc.), represented with clickable dice images/icons.
+	* Clear and Copy buttons referenced in Results
 	- Input area for manual dice formulas.
-   - Dedicated area to select the system (starting with Cortex, expandable later).

-3. **System-Specific Rolls:**
-   - **Priority 1**: Basic dice rolling for Cortex (e.g., click on a dice icon to roll).
-   - **Priority 2**: Add action and challenge dice rolling for Starforged.

-4. **Customization:**
-   - Configuration through JSON files for:
-     - Dice rules (e.g., exploding dice, rerolls).
-     - System-specific features (e.g., Starforged results like strong/weak/miss).
-   - JSON files will be manually edited in a text editor (e.g., Notepad++) initially.

-### Long-Term Features (Post-MVP)
-1. **Advanced Dice Mechanics:**
-   - Implement advanced dice rolling (e.g., exploding dice, `4d6 drop lowest`, dice pools).
-   - Add support for defining rules for Weak/Strong/Miss in PBTA or Starforged.

-2. **System Expansion:**
-   - Enable users to define custom game systems through JSON files.
-   - Add preloaded assets and moves for Starforged and other systems.

-3. **Session Tools:**
-   - Note-taking and roll history.
-   - Initiative tracking and campaign management.
-   - Ability to save/load campaign or session states.

-4. **Themes & Visual Customization:**
-   - Allow users to customize the interface through JSON-based themes.
-   - Provide curated or shareable themes for personalization.

-5. **Character Management:**
-   - Enable users to define and track character attributes, stats, and changes over time.
-   - Display character information in the interface.

 ## Non-Functional Requirements

-1. **Performance:**
+- **Performance:**
 	- Load within 2 seconds on standard hardware.
 	- Render dice rolls and output instantly without lag.

-2. **Usability:**
+* **Usability:**
 	- Minimalist design for discreet use.
 	- No dice animations or flashy effects.
 	- Results should be clear and easy to interpret.
+The results numbers should be surrounded by the shape of the dice rolled if appropriate (d4, d6, d8, d10, d12, d20, d100)

-3. **Error Handling:**
+* **Error Handling:**
-   - Basic error messages for invalid inputs or JSON configurations.
+	* Basic error messages for invalid inputs or JSON configurations.
-   - Handle unexpected inputs gracefully without crashing.
+	* Handle unexpected inputs gracefully without crashing.

-4. **Expandability:**
+* **Expandability:**
-   - Modular design to support additional features or systems in future updates.
+	* Modular design to support additional features or systems in future updates.

-5. **Platform:**
+* **Platform:**
 	- Compatible with Python 3.x.
 	- Use only core Python libraries where possible to reduce dependencies.
 ## Acceptance Criteria

-1. **MVP Delivery:**
+* **MVP Delivery:**
 	- Users can roll standard RPG dice (d4, d6, d8, d10, d12, d20, d100) via clickable icons or manual formulas.
 	- Dice results display in a scrollable, clear text box with options to clear or copy results.
 	- Basic JSON configuration for adding dice types or rules.

-2. **System-Specific Rolls:**
-   - Cortex dice rolling fully functional.
-   - Basic Starforged action and challenge dice rolling implemented.

-3. **Error Handling:**
+* **Error Handling:**
 	- Program gracefully handles invalid dice inputs or malformed JSON files.
 	- Errors are logged or displayed in a non-intrusive manner.

-4. **UI/UX:**
+* **UI/UX:**
 	- The interface is clean, intuitive, and suitable for discreet use in an office environment.
 	- Rolls and outputs are visible without unnecessary clutter.

-## Future Vision
-The program will evolve into a more comprehensive RPG assistant, supporting full character management, system-specific features, and customizable tools for both solo and group play.
-However, the focus remains on providing a robust and flexible dice roller as the core functionality.